OkiDokiTokiLoki/pricing-page/readme.md

 👉 [Live demo](https://okidokitokiloki.github.io/pricing-page/)

 ## General info
-A mockup of a pricing page with an input slider as well as a number input used to calculate product cost per unit (discounts on higher values).
-The page also contains a sign up form and table of contents.
+A pricing page mockup with an input slider as well as a number input.
+Used to calculate product cost per unit (discounts on higher values).

 ## Technologies
-Utilizing vanilla frontend technology and manipulating DOM elements in the browser.

-Project is created with:
+Created with:
 * HTML
 * CSS
-* JavaScript
+* TypeScript